hansklav/Fractals-in-Oberon-07/Dragon-curves/README.md

 [Dragon curves](https://mathworld.wolfram.com/DragonCurve.html) are interesting space filling curves that you can approximate by endlessly folding a slip of paper.
 Apparently I'm not the only one who is fascinated by them; [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth) has one decorating a wall in his home: https://www.youtube.com/watch?v=v678Em6qyzk (and yes, it has a bug).

-Dragon1.Mod contains Oberon source code for dragon curves with rounded corners in the Oberon System. <br>
+Dragon and Dragon1.Mod contain Oberon source code for dragon curves in the Oberon System. <br>
-The command Dragon1.Do accepts an optional integer argument to determine the order of the curve.
+The commands Dragon.Do and Dragon1.Do accept an optional integer argument to determine the order of the curve.
+The paper folding can best be seen in the simpler version Dragon.Mod.
+Dragon1.Mod is for dragon curves with rounded corners like the one on the tile wall in Donald Knuth's home.

-The module makes use of XYgraphics.Mod (in this repo) and also of XYplane.Mod and Math.Mod (in my repo Oberon-07).
+The modules make use of XYgraphics.Mod (in this repo) and also of XYplane.Mod and Math.Mod (in my repo Oberon-07).

 Be sure to use the corrected [Math.ln(x)](https://github.com/hansklav/Oberon-07-Math.ln) if you use this function in the implementation of [Math.power(x, e)](https://github.com/hansklav/Oberon-07/blob/master/Math.Mod).